Spanish for Children - The Must-Know for Parents

 Children learn best under the right conditions.
 Children’s affective needs must be met first.

-Various researchers emphasize the importance of letting the child absorb the input first and discourage both parents and educators from forcing children to speak a foreign language when they are not ready.
-Every child develops differently, and each one should be treated as an individual.
+Various researchers emphasize the importance of letting the child absorb the input first and discourage parents and educators from forcing children to speak a foreign language when they are not ready.
+Every child develops differently, and each should be treated as an individual.

 Spanish for Children is a Strong, Global Player